 The Spanish War of Succession was fought to determine the next king of Spain, as the crown was in dispute.
-Though this was a completely Spanish matter, forces from all over Europe aligned themselves with either candidate to the throne as to defend their political and economic interests.
+Though this was a completely Spanish matter, forces from all over Europe aligned themselves with either candidate for the throne to defend their political and economic interests.
 Sir George Rooke captured Gibraltar for the British during the war and Spain formally ceded it under the terms of the Treaty of Utrecht at the end of the in 1713.

 The Spanish made several attempts to reclaim Gibraltar from the British government.
 From 1779 to 1783 Spain maintained a military siege of the peninsula that was ultimately unsuccessful.
 Gibraltar officially became a British crown colony in 1830.